- Yield: Serves 4

 - Curry Leaves - 4-5

-- Onion - 1 vertically cut into long slices
+- Onion - 1 small, finely chopped or vertically cut into long slices

 - Wash 1 cup toor dal and add 2 cups water.
 Pressure cook for 3 whistles and reduce heat for 5 minutes.
 Then turn off the gas.
 Remove the dal after the pressure is released and whisk it with a whisker.